INCA TRAIL-The Ultimate Expert’s Guide

 - Wiñay Wayna’s numerous water features emphasize the importance of water in Inca culture and its role in their spiritual beliefs.

 - The Sun Gate, which the Incas called Inti Punku in Quechua, stands as a magnificent archaeological structure at the end of the Inca Trail leading toward Machu Picchu.
 In former times, this location served as a pivotal checkpoint for the Inca activities.
 Still, now it is known to adventurers as the place where people get their first magical sighting of Machu Picchu from above.
-The Sun Gate is an impressive gateway placed specifically so that it catches sight of summer solstice dawn when the sun’s earliest glimmers illuminate everything in its shadowy path.
+The Sun Gate is an impressive gateway explicitly placed so that it catches sight of summer solstice dawn when the sun’s earliest glimmers illuminate everything in its shadowy path.
 Witnessing this beautiful moment leaves an indelible mark on your memories, with breathtaking landscapes and panoramic views of sacred structures intensifying your appreciation for nature and life.
 A visit to the Sun gate during your journey makes an integral component and heightens the already mystical aura surrounding Machu Picchu.

 The Natural Wonders of the Machu Picchu Historic Sanctuary: A Biological Treasure Trove